Randomization Inference of Heterogeneous Treatment Effects under Network Interference: Introduction

+First, we introduce a broad class of null hypotheses that formalize various notions of constant treatment effects (CTEs) under network interference.
+These hypotheses encompass distinct forms of homogeneity and allow researchers to test for different dimensions of treatment effect constancy.
+When tested individually, they enable inference on specific homogeneity conditions; when tested jointly, they facilitate the identification of sources of heterogeneity.
+To the best of our knowledge, this is the first formal analysis of such a class of null hypotheses.
+Related work by \cite{owusu2024nonparametric} proposes asymptotic tests for covariate-defined heterogeneous treatment effects (HTEs) in clustered networks.

+Second, we develop a new randomization testing procedure for non-sharp null hypotheses.
+In contrast to existing approaches, our procedure selects focal units and assignments as functions of the observed treatment assignment.
+We establish three main theoretical results: (i) for a class of non-negative test statistics satisfying a pairwise stochastic dominance condition, we prove that the proposed test is unconditionally asymptotically valid for any nominal level $\alpha\in (0,1),$ (ii) for a broader class of test statistics, we establish asymptotic validity at some nominal levels $\alpha\in (0,1),$ and, (iii) we characterize the asymptotic size distortion of the proposed testing procedure in terms of observables.

+Third, we show that our randomization procedure can be integrated with the confidence interval method of \cite{berger1994p} to account for nuisance parameters under the null.
+We prove the asymptotic validity of the resulting procedure, further broadening the applicability of our approach.

-The organization of the rest of the paper is as follows.
-We review existing related work in the second part of this section.
-Section \ref{framework} describes the setup and the hypotheses testing problems.
-Section \ref{sec 3} discusses the proposed testing procedure and our main results.
-Monte Carlo simulation design and results are in Section \ref{Monte Carlo Simulation}.
-To showcase the usage of the proposed testing procedures, we revisit the Chinese weather insurance policy adoption data set in \cite{cai2015social} and test for HTEs in Section \ref{application}.
-Finally, our concluding remarks are in Section \ref{conclusion}, while all proofs, useful theorems, and lemmas are in the Appendix.
+The remainder of the paper is organized as follows.
+Section~\ref{framework} presents the framework and formulates the hypothesis testing problem.
+Section \ref{sec 3} introduces the proposed testing procedure and establishes the main results.
+Section \ref{guidelines} \!\! provides implementation guidelines.
+Section \ref{Monte Carlo Simulation} \!\! reports results from a Monte Carlo study.
+In Section \ref{application}, we illustrate the practical application of the proposed method using the experimental data of \cite{cai2015social}, testing for heterogeneous treatment effects.
+Section \ref{conclusion} \!\! concludes.
+Proofs of the main results are presented in the Appendix.
+Extensions and proofs of auxiliary results are provided in the Supplementary Material.